NotCryptid/squishy/README.md

 12. Open a terminal in the the `squishy` folder and run `python3 -m venv .`

 ## Running Squishy
 That's it!
-From now on, just run `python3 squishy` in the directory before Squishy, or run `python3 .` in the Squishy directory to start her.
+CD into her directory, activate the virtual enviornment and run `python3 .` to start her.

 ## Config